 Molecular fossils a faithful record of large-scale ecosystem structure

-Using this technique, a team of scientists from the University of Adelaide has used some of the thousands of soil samples collected by TERN from its 600-odd ecosystem surveillance monitoring plots to study how modern n-alkane distribution in soils is impacted by current environmental conditions.
+Using this technique, a team of scientists from the University of Adelaide has used some of the thousands of soil samples collected by TERN from its 600-odd environmental sensors to study how modern n-alkane distribution in soils is impacted by current environmental conditions.

 “TERN’s open-access soil sample collection provided an ideal resource for our study, due to the diversity of ecosystems and climates that they encompass,” says University of Adelaide PhD candidate Siân Howard, whose research has just been published in the journal Organic Geochemistry.